 - Your kitchen has honey-coloured stone as its floor.
 It is probably York Stone and you are probably rich.

 - It’s not just sunlight, it is early morning sunlight.
 The sun is low and not blocked by trees or other buildings.
-You have a big garden and honey-coloured stone on your kitchen floor.
+You have a big garden.
 You are rich.

 I almost forgot.
 Light coming from directly above means you either live in a detached house or a penthouse.